unchartedsoftware/lumo/README.md

 ## Introduction

-Lumo is a lightweight rendering library designed for highly scalable, customizable, and performant WebGL tile-based visualizations.
-Lumo is composed of simple and extensible interfaces for retrieving, managing, and rendering tile-based data.
+Lumo is a lightweight WebGL rendering library designed for highly scalable, customizable, and performant tile-based visualizations.
+Lumo is composed of simple and extensible interfaces for retrieving, managing, and viewing tile-based data.

-While Lumo does provide some high-level data abstractions for WebGL, it assumes a degree of familiarity with the WebGL API and GLSL.
+While Lumo does provide some higher level data abstractions for WebGL, it assumes a degree of familiarity with the WebGL API and GLSL.

 **Note:** The library is currently a work-in-progress and the interfaces are likely to change.